Camp 4 is currently first come, first served. Download the Recreation.gov app prior to arrival in order to pay for your site.

 Yosemite's trails, cliffs, roads and rivers provide endless recreational activities.
 Hiking, biking, rock climbing, fishing, horseback riding, rafting, auto touring, cross-country skiing and photography are all very popular activities within the park.
 Hiking trails range from the easy paved, two-mile roundtrip walk to Mirror Lake/Meadow, to the grueling but rewarding 14 to 16 mile trek to Half Dome (permit required).
 Rafting the Merced River is a fun way to cool down on a summer day when water levels are sufficient.
 Yosemite Valley also offers numerous guided bus tours, educational programs, museums, ranger-led activities and an art center with workshops.

-No Show Policy: Successful lottery applicants have until 8:30 a.m. the day following their arrival date to check in or their camping reservation will become void.
+No Show Policy: Reservation holders have until 8:30 a.m. the day following their arrival date to check-in or their camping reservation will become void.
 Campers should call (209) 372-8502 if they know they will be late.
 The maximum fee for no shows is $20 and loss of the first night’s camping fee.

 PO BOX 577 YOSEMITE CA 95389